Love in a Dangerous Time: Canada’s LGBT Purge – Travelling exhibition

 • All physical graphic/environmental components (venues will be required to produce single‐use graphics).

-Note : Assets used within the exhibition will be licensed for exhibition use.
+Assets used within the exhibition are licensed for exhibition use.
 Licensing for promotional use may be the responsibility of the venue.

 Partners

-Love in a Dangerous Time is delivered in partnership with the LGBT Purge Fund.
+Love in a Dangerous Time: Canada’s LGBT Purge is delivered in partnership with the LGBT Purge Fund.

-In 2016, survivors of the LGBT Purge launched a nation‐wide class action lawsuit against the Canadian government and a historic settlement was reached in June 2018.
+In 2016, survivors of the LGBT Purge launched a nation‐wide class action lawsuit against the Canadian government and a historic settlement was reached in 2018.
 The settlement allocated between $15 and $25 million for “reconciliation and memorialization measures.”
-These funds, and the Love in a Dangerous Time exhibition, are a gift from LGBT Purge victims.
-Indeed, the funds symbolically represent compensation for the suffering of victims of the LGBT Purge who did not live long enough to be eligible to receive individual compensation under the LGBT Purge settlement.
-We hope that this exhibition will be a fitting tribute to their lives and legacy.
+These funds symbolically represent compensation for the suffering of victims of the LGBT Purge who did not live long enough to receive individual compensation under the settlement.
+We hope that this exhibition is a fitting tribute to their lives and legacy.

-Photos of Love in a Dangerous Time: Travelling exhibition
+Photos of Love in a Dangerous Time: Canada’s LGBT Purge – Travelling exhibition

 Slideshow controls